youjung822/17Fall_CS6300SDP/GroupProject/Design-Team/design-discussion.md

 ### Justifications of the Main Design Decisions
 >**1)**	When starting the application, a user may choose to either create a new player or log in.
 For simplicity, authentication is optional.
 A (unique) username will be sufficient for logging in.

-To realize this requirement, the Main Menu class offers both login and createPlayer methods.</b>
+A MainMenu class was created to handle creation and login of players by interacting directly with the EWS.

 >**2)** After logging in, the application shall allow players to  (1) create a word scramble, (2) choose and solve word scrambles, (3) see word scramble statistics on their created and solved word scrambles, and (4) view the player statistics.

-The MainMenu class also offers the createWordScramble and viewScrambles to satisfy requirements (1) and (2), respectively.
-The main menu also implements a statistic interface (described further in requirements 11 and 12), that offers methods to calculate the statistics to be displayed to the user.
+The MainMenu class also offers the createWordScramble() and viewScrambles() methods to satisfy requirements (1) and (2), respectively.
+The main menu also implements a statistic interface (described further in requirements 11 and 12) that offers methods to calculate all player and word scramble statistics.

+These will be detailed in their individual requirements below.

 >**3)** The application shall maintain an underlying database to save persistent information across runs (e.g., word scrambles, player information, statistics).

-In our design, whenever a call to the EWS is made, a local database update is made with the information fetched from it.
+Whenever MainMenu calls EWS, it also updates the local database update with all new information retrieved.
 An update to the local database is also made when a new ProgressTracker is created (explained further in requirement 10).

 >**4)**	Word scrambles and statistics will be shared with other instances of the application.
 An external web service utility will be used by the application to communicate with a central server to: